Connect with others who understand.

 Since biologics suppress aspects of the immune system, many of these spondylitis treatments can increase your risk for contracting infections and, in rare cases, developing certain types of cancer.

 Infliximab (sold as Remicade) and golimumab (Simponi) are administered as intravenous infusions.
-Biologics including adalimumab (Humira), etanercept (Enbrel), secukinumab (Cosentyx ), ustekinumab (Stelara), and certolizumab pegol (Cimzia) can be self-administered as subcutaneous injections.
+Biologics including adalimumab (Humira), etanercept (Enbrel), secukinumab (Cosentyx ), ustekinumab (Stelara), certolizumab pegol (Cimzia), and bimekizumab-bkzx (Bimzelx) can be self-administered as subcutaneous injections.
 Biologic drugs are generally indicated to be injected once every few weeks.

 Each spondylitis treatment has specific side effects and different levels of risk.
 Your doctor can help you understand the benefits and risks of each spondylitis medication based on your medical history and individual condition.